 No, state law requires that MCB only fund services that have been authorized in writing by the agency before that program begins.
 So, it is important to refer the student to MCB well in advance of the beginning of the program.

-Children younger than age 14 who are legally blind are eligible for MCB Children’s Services.
-Students with visual impairments who are not legally blind are not eligible for Children’s Services.
+Children younger than age 14 are eligible for MCB Children’s Services.
+Students aged 14 and 15 may be eligibles who are not legally blind are not eligible for Children’s Services.
 The funding for these services is much more limited and may be dependent on financial need.
 These services are also provided based on the availability of funds at any given time.
 For more information, call Susan Lavin, Director of Programs at 617-626-7475.

 Link to the Pre-ETS Referral Form

 Examples of Currently Approved Pre-ETS Programs

 Carroll Center for the Blind (Newton)

 - CarrollTeens provides students, entering grades 6 through 9, with instruction and social experiences to meet the many challenges of transitioning into middle and high school.
 Classes are held on a college campus in Newton and are staffed by qualified and experienced education professionals who make learning meaningful, challenging, and fun.
 (Summer)